Cross-Component Calls

 The _arg: Word parameter is the note's first input Word, passed automatically when the note is consumed.
 It's unused in this example (prefixed with _), but note scripts can use it for recipient-specific data like expected account IDs or amounts.

-The Account type is auto-generated from the WIT bindings of the dependent component.
+The Account type is auto-generated from the bindings of the dependent component.
 Its methods correspond to the component's public methods.

 Using generate!() directly